rmorse/dash-cli/README.md

 # Dash CLI

-A speedy little project switcher for your terminal.
+A speedy little shortcut manager for your terminal.

 ## Features